Diwali Traditions Around the World

 Diwali is observed mainly by the Hindu minority in Sri Lanka, although it is also becoming more widely recognized among other cultures.
 It is becoming a more inclusive festival of happiness, prosperity, and optimism.

 Sharing sweets is a vital part of the Diwali experience.
-You can order Assorted Diwali Sweet Hampers or make treats with a Diwali Dessert Recipe Book to simplify your preparations.
+To simplify your preparations, you can order Sorted Diwali Sweet Hampers or make treats with a Diwali Dessert Recipe Book.

 Diwali Sweets